Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The ATLAS collaboration provided the first evidence of same-sign \PW pair (SSWW) production via VBS in 2014 by studying final states with electrons and muons~\cite{PhysRevLett.113.141803}.
 The first observation, in the same final states, was presented by CMS in 2017~\cite{PhysRevLett.120.081801}.
-Studies of the VBS production of other combinations of vector bosons have followed~\cite{2019134985,2021135992}.
-Among the EW-mediated processes, SSWW scattering has the largest cross section and a relatively large cross section ratio between the EW and QCD production modes~\cite{Covarelli:2021gyz}.
+Among the EW-mediated processes, SSWW EW VBS has the largest cross section ratio between the EW and QCD production modes~\cite{Covarelli:2021gyz}.

-The present study of $\Pp\Pp\to\PWpm\PWpm+\text{jets}$ is based on data from proton-proton collisions at $\sqrt{s}=13\TeV$ collected by the CMS experiment at the CERN LHC from 2016 to 2018 and corresponding to an integrated luminosity of 138\fbinv.
+The study presented here of $\Pp\Pp\to\PWpm\PWpm+\text{jets}$ is based on data from proton-proton collisions at $\sqrt{s}=13\TeV$ collected by the CMS experiment at the CERN LHC from 2016 to 2018 and corresponding to an integrated luminosity of 138\fbinv.
 We investigate a heretofore unexplored final state characterized by the decay of one of the scattered \PW bosons into a \PGt lepton that subsequently decays into hadrons (hadronic \PGt candidate, \tauh).
 The final state thus consists of a charged light lepton $\Pell = \Pe,\PGm$, the corresponding neutrino \PGnell, one \tauh candidate, the corresponding \PGnGt, and two jets produced by the quarks recoiling from the production of the \PW boson pair.
-Other contributions to this final state could arise from BSM scenarios, especially those that favor the \PGt over light leptons.
-Such enhancement may occur through the coupling of the \PGt lepton to other third-generation particles, or to the Higgs boson because of its larger mass~\cite{Mantry:2007sj,Rainwater:2007cp,Plehn:2001nj}.
+Contributions to this final state could arise from BSM scenarios that favor the \PGt over light leptons.
+Examples of these scenarios are provided by the $SU(2)_{l}\times SU(2)_{h}\times U(1)$ family models, denoted in the following as $\textrm{G}(221)$ models, where the first two families of quarks and leptons transform according to the $SU(2)_{l}$ group and the third family according to the $SU(2)_{h}$ group~\cite{Chiang:2009kb, Hayreter:2019dzc, Calabrese:2021lcz}.
+In these frameworks, a moderate mixing between the $\PW$ and \PWpr gauge fields suppresses the \PWpr-quark coupling while retaining a sizable $\PH \PW \PWpr$ coupling.
+In the context of the latest direct searches for $\PGt$ resonances performed by CMS~\cite{CMS:2018fza} and ATLAS~\cite{ATLAS:2024tzc}, this setup is not excluded for $m_{\PWpr}=3.0\TeV$ and can still yield an enhancement of the $\Pp\Pp\to\Pell\PGnell\PGt\PGnGt+\text{jets}$ cross section.